longturn/freeciv21/docs/Modding/Tilesets/Tutorial/02_units.rst

   Alien invasion.

-Let's now go through the newly added ``aliens.spec`` file.
-It can be opened with your text editor; go back to the :doc:`first page <../tutorial>` if you don't know what to use.
+Let us now go through the newly added ``aliens.spec`` file.
+It can be opened with your text editor; go back to the :doc:`first page <../tutorial>` if you do not know what to use.

 You will notice that the file contains four sections, each opened by a name between square brackets:
 ``[spec]``, ``[info]``, ``[file]``, and ``[grid_main]``.
 The first section specifies the version of